Aditya-Debnath/Website-about-Daily-Inspiration/README.md

 ## 🌱 Future Improvements

-* Add a JavaScript file to handle random quote/mood generation.
+* Add an another JavaScript file to handle random quote/mood generation.
 * Connect with an external quotes API for more variety.
 * Allow users to save favorite quotes.
 * Add background themes that change with moods.